Cez02/Cez02/README.md

 ### 👨🏻‍💻 About me
 🎓 Hi, I’m @Cez02, a CompSci student at the University of Wrocław <br/>
 👨‍💻 Indie game dev and software developer <br/>
-🤖 Mainly interested in new game engine technologies and 3D graphics calculation, as well as combinatorics <br/>
+🤖 Mainly interested in new game engine technologies and 3D graphics calculation, as well as combinatorial mathematics.
+My main speciality is OOP and development in the Unity game engine. <br/>

+#### :book: Currently learning:
+- OpenGL and the GLSL Language
+- Shaders in Unity and custom render pipelines
+- Python
+- New Unity technologies

 ### :hammer_and_wrench: Tech Stack